MolotovCherry/Native-Memory-Scripter/book/src/cffi/objects-callable.md

 You must use the correct arguments / return types, otherwise using the function will be ub.

-Additionally, the call function MUST handle all possible exceptions.
-If the function raises an uncaught exception, a default return value will be automatically provided.
+Additionally, your callback function MUST handle all possible exceptions.
+If it raises an uncaught exception, a default return value will be automatically provided.
 The default return value is always 0.
 So, a null pointer, incorrect data in the type, unexpected behavior, anything could happen!
 It is probably ub and should be fixed asap!

-If you specified a return type, you MUST always return a value of that type. even if your function caught an exception.
+If you specified a return type, you MUST always return a value of that type, even if your function caught an exception.
 ```

 ## Methods